Jike338/Bulletin-Board/README.md

 Bulletin-Board-System
 The client server application simulates the news bulletin board system, and uses socket programming and multithreading to realize the server

+Notice: You need a mac system to run this program due to select methoud being different from Windows and Mac, it only can be used in Mac

 Dependencies:
 Python 3.10

+Author:
-Author: Jike Zhong, Haojia Feng
+Jike Zhong, Haojia Feng

 Instructions:

-cd part1 (or part2)
+cd part1

-Compile the server:
-python3 server1.py --port 8888
+python3 server.py --port 8888
-Compile the client:
-python3 client1.py --port 8888
+python3 client.py --port 8888

-Notice: Work in Mac system when applying this to Windoes system, because select methoud is different from Windows and Mac, it only can be used in Mac

-Functionality:
+Core Functionalities:

 For part 1:
 %join             : Join the discussion board